+Residence

+Generally, income tax is levied in Cyprus on the worldwide income of persons considered to be tax resident in Cyprus.
+With certain exceptions, persons who are not resident in Cyprus and who do not carry on a business in Cyprus are not subject to Cypriot income tax.

-With effect from 1 January 2003, amendments were introduced to the tax system in Cyprus pursuant to which the basis of the taxation is now one of tax on worldwide income on the basis of residency.
-For the purposes of establishing residency under the provisions of the Income Tax Law a person is resident for tax purposes in Cyprus where in the case of a natural person that person is present in Cyprus for at least 183 days in the tax year or 60 days, as the case may be, subject to applicable law and in the case of a company its management and control is exercised in Cyprus.
+For the purposes of establishing residency under the provisions of the Income Tax Law 118(I)/2002 (as amended) (the "Income Tax Law"), a person is regarded as resident for tax purposes in Cyprus where:

+- in the case of a natural person, that person is present in Cyprus for at least 183 days in the tax year (reduced to 60 days if certain conditions are met); and - in the case of a company, the company's management and control is exercised in Cyprus.

 The tax year for the purpose of the Income Tax Law coincides with the calendar year.